ideatrap/CarND-Path-Planning-Project/README.md

 action to take, what's the course of way point to pass to complete the action.

+## Behavior Planning
+It uses cost function to optimize for the best lane (code: function )

+## Trajectory Generation

 Future Improvement:
-The simulation is run in a over simplied environment
+The simulation is run in a simplified environment, the logic shall improve for the following use case in future:
 1. couldn't optimize for long path, multiple steps
 2. couldn't break and get over
 3. defensive driving, car change lane